California Environmental Reporting System (CERS)

 Additional Assistance for Local Businesses

 For local businesses that have limited computer access or need additional direct assistance, Environmental Health Services has computer workstations in our office lobby located at 701 Ocean Street, Room 312 in Santa Cruz.
-We are available during regular business hours to provide assistance, if needed, in order to help you meet the new electronic reporting requirement.
+We are available during regular business hours to provide assistance, if needed, in order to help you meet the electronic reporting requirements.

 Please do not hesitate to call our office at (831) 454-2022 and ask to speak to a hazardous materials inspector or program manager if questions arise.